 One of the main soundproofing issues affecting the public sector is reverberation and echo.
 These problems are most often found in large, open areas with hard, acoustically reflective surfaces.
 In school halls and police interview suites, for example, they can make it hard to pick up what's being said.
 Areas such as hospital waiting rooms, canteens, gyms, and assembly halls, meanwhile, can be subject to general disturbance.

 Public-sector soundproofing problems in these areas can easily be treated with SRS' high-specification acoustic absorber range, Sonata.
-Available in a range of attractive designs, Sonata can be colour-coded to match your environment.
-Unlike many other acoustic absorbing panels, the Sonata range does not use ANY mineral fibre in its manufacture.
+Available in a range of attractive fabric colours, Sonata Aurio and Vario acoustic panels can be matched to your environment.
+Unlike many other acoustic absorbing panels, the Sonata range does not use any mineral fibre in its manufacture.
 Instead, it uses non-fibrous and non-shedding acoustic foam, which makes it perfect for hospitals and schools.

 One area of the public sector where soundproofing is vital is where privacy and confidentiality are concerned.
 These areas include hospital consulting rooms, boardrooms, and police interview rooms.
 Obviously, it's critical that sound can't leak out in these areas.
 However, with today's preference for lightweight construction, like stud work partitions and suspended ceilings, that can be easier said than done.

 Fortunately, at SRS, we have a range of acoustic products ideal for these public-sector applications.
 They're specifically designed to increase the acoustic performance of lightweight construction elements in floors, walls, and ceilings.
 Maxiboard is an extremely high-performance acoustic building board that's designed to be used in place of standard plasterboard for soundproofing walls and ceilings.

 Acoustilay and Maxideck are high-performance acoustic flooring systems, perfect for lightweight, timber-joisted floors.
 The Soundblocker system is ideal for increasing the acoustic performance of suspended ceilings, especially when they span two adjoining rooms with a common cavity above.
 A typical example of this soundproofing issue would be across a consultancy room and the public waiting room in a hospital.